KaylaLawson/kl-comp-challenge-2/README.md

 I am still working on creating and efficient site so media queries can be used less.

 Challenges was getting fixated on things that didn’t need fixating.

+## Fun note:

+Please open in firefox. the circle graph, required for the project is not appearing in chrome.